-In order to satisfy two or more constrains one can even be tempted to mixed these coordinate systems, as in HYCOM (mixture of z-coordinate at the surface, isopycnic coordinate in the ocean interior and $\sigma$ at the ocean bottom) [Chassignet et al. 2003] or OPA (mixture of z-coordinate in vicinity the surface and steep topography areas and $\sigma$ -coordinate elsewhere) [Madec et al. 1996] among others.
+In order to satisfy two or more constrains one can even be tempted to mixed these coordinate systems, as in HYCOM (mixture of z-coordinate at the surface, isopycnic coordinate in the ocean interior and $\sigma$ at the ocean bottom) [?] or OPA (mixture of z-coordinate in vicinity the surface and steep topography areas and $\sigma$ -coordinate elsewhere) [?] among others.